gbif/ipt/checklistData.md

 ### How to transform your data into checklist data

-Transform your data into a table structure using Darwin Core (DwC) terms as column names.
+Ultimately your data needs to be transformed into a table structure using Darwin Core (DwC) term names as column names.

 Try putting your data into the [Excel template](checklistData#template), which includes all [required DwC fields](checklistData#required-dwc-fields) and [recommended DwC fields](checklistData#recommended-dwc-fields).